 The workers’ compensation board or judge reviewing a claim will also assess whether horseplay was an accepted part of the job.
 Following the previous example, the delivery crew may play innocent pranks on one another during their wait time between deliveries, and the investigation may include testimony from other employees who report that pranks and horseplay were common during these lulls in activity.
 The final determining factor is if the nature of the employment could reasonably lead to horseplay.
 If wait time is common, then whoever reviews the claim could assume that some horseplay is a reasonable expectation.

 Legal Options Beyond Workers’ Compensation

-If an injured worker faces a denial of benefits from the workers’ compensation board, he or she may try to appeal the decision to a higher court.
+If an injured worker faces a denial of benefits from the workers’ compensation board, he or she may try to appeal the decision to a higher court with the help of an experienced personal injury lawyer in Birmingham.
 This can lead to additional legal expense but may also work in the injured employee’s favor.
 If the employee’s injuries could have resulted from any type of employer negligence, this will strengthen the employee’s workers’ compensation claim.
 Even though the employee may have engaged in horseplay, the employer still had an obligation to ensure the worksite was reasonably safe.

 A plaintiff who decides to pursue a personal injury claim against a negligent employer after suffering a horseplay-related injury should expect to bear some liability for the damages.
 In states that follow comparative negligence laws, a plaintiff will lose a portion of his or her recovery equal to his or her degree of fault for the damages.
 If a judge determines an employee is 40% at fault due to his or her horseplay, the employee would lose 40% of the case award but still qualify for recovery.
 However, in states that follow contributory negligence laws like Alabama, any plaintiff negligence completely bars recovery.